Best Astrophotography Telescopes (2025)

 Askar SQA55

-• Telescope Type: Quintuplet Petzval Apochromatic Refractor
+- Telescope Type: Quintuplet Petzval Apochromatic Refractor

-• Best Suited For: Deep-Sky Imaging, Nebulae, Large Galaxies
+- Best Suited For: Deep-Sky Imaging, Nebulae, Large Galaxies

-• Best Features: Compact, Multi-Purpose
+- Best Features: Compact, Multi-Purpose

 The Askar SQA55 is a high-quality astrophotography telescope designed to produce sharp, flat, and well-corrected images.
-I tested the SQA55 in the fall of 2024, and the quality of the images I took in the backyard were exceptional.
+I tested the SQA55 in the fall of 2024, and the quality of the images I took in the backyard was exceptional.

 It uses a quintuplet air-spaced SD glass Petzval optical system with a focal length of 264mm and an f-ratio of F/4.8 when fully open.
 As a compact and lightweight astrograph, it falls into the wide-field refractor category but stands out due to its ability to transition between astrophotography and manual daytime photography.

 Weighing only 5 pounds, it is ideal for use with portable star trackers or for travel to dark-sky locations.
-It’s small aperture (55mm) and short focal length (264mm) make it unsuitable for planetary imaging or photographing small galaxies, positioning it as a specialized tool for wide-field deep-sky astrophotography.
+Its small aperture (55mm) and short focal length (264mm) make it unsuitable for planetary imaging or photographing small galaxies, positioning it as a specialized tool for wide-field deep-sky astrophotography.

 The North America Nebula.
-Askar SQA55 + ZWO ASI2600MC Air
+Askar SQA55 + ZWO ASI2600MC Air.

 Overall, the Askar SQA55 is an exceptional choice for wide-field astrophotographers in 2025, particularly for those seeking portability for dark sky excursions with a star tracker.
+This telescope also comes in a much larger version (the Askar SQA106), which has exceptional star point performance and a large image circle.

 Celestron NexStar 8SE Computerized Telescope

-• Telescope Type: Schmidt-Cassegrain Telescope
+- Telescope Type: Schmidt-Cassegrain Telescope

-• Best Suited For: The Moon, Planets, Smartphone Astrophotography
+- Best Suited For: The Moon, Planets, Smartphone Astrophotography

-• Best Feature: Complete Package, Beginner-Friendly
+- Best Feature: Complete Package, Beginner-Friendly

 Celestron NexStar 8SE telescope